 26.4 Competitors must not place electronic timing equipment within five metres of the Official Start/ Finish or any other timing lines at any event.
 Any such team equipment placed within these zones will be removed and may entail penalties.

 27. WEIGHING

-After the qualifying session, cars will be weighed as follows:
+27.1 At any point during the Event, random cars will be randomly weighed as follows:

 a.
 The organiser will install/nominate the weighing equipment.